mlauss2/sandec/README.md

 # What does **not** yet work:
 - PSAD/iMUSE audio is still very imperfect (All titles up to inclunding The Dig)
-- Rebel Assault I/II
+- Rebel Assault I
-  - all codecs used in RA1/RA2 are implemented, but the results look terrible.
-More reversing work is underway.
+  - all codecs used in the DOS Version of RA1 have been implemented, there are still visual glitches in codecs4/5 and pitch issues in most videos.
+- Bl16 Video / VIMA Audio

 # Build:
 - Have SDL2